thedeo/terraform-aws-trailwatch/README.md

 ![3](https://github.com/thedeo/trailwatch/raw/master/images/3.jpg)

 ## Prerequisites
 Due to the nature of this solution, there are some manual prerequisites.
 These are typically things that you will have already done unless you're starting with a fresh AWS account/organization.
-As of this project's creation there are no APIs avilable to automate these configurations.
+As of this project's creation there are no APIs avilable to automate *some* of these configurations.
+Some of these are left manual due to the likelihood you may have already configured them for other projects.

 1. **Enable AWS Organizations on your "management account".**
 2. **Enable CloudFormation StackSets service in Organizations.**